 We are accredited by the prestigious Middle States Association of Colleges and Schools and recently earned re-accreditation through a multi-year self-study process.

 Our curriculum is determined by the individual needs of the student.
 With an average student/teacher ratio of 7 to 1, each child receives the attention they deserve.
 Our school serves students of various ages, religious beliefs, ethnic and economic backgrounds.
-Not only do we provide and educational and spiritual program for children ages 4-21 but we also offer the Practical Assessment Exploration System® (PAES) Lab to enhance vocation training for transition-age students.
+Not only do we provide an educational and spiritual program for children ages 5-21, but we also offer the Practical Assessment Exploration System® (PAES) Lab to enhance vocation training for transition-age students.
 Tuition assistance is available for qualified families.

 The teachings of Jesus are embodied in all we do.
 Our baptized students have the right to religious education and everyone needs to have a relationship with God.
 Mutual respect must be present and the attitude of a Christian spirit must prevail.